-To inspire confidence in our journalism, it is critical that we give the public the tools to evaluate our work.
-We reveal as much as we practically can about how we discover and verify the facts we present.
-We strive to make our decision-making process clear to the public, especially when we find ourselves wrestling with tough choices.
-We disclose any relationships, whether, with partners or funders, that might appear to influence our coverage.
+To inspire confidence in our journalism, we must give the public the tools to evaluate our work.
+We reveal as much as possible about how we discover and verify the facts we present.
+We strive to make our decision-making process clear to the public, especially when wrestling with tough choices.
+We disclose any relationships, whether with partners or funders, that might appear to influence our coverage.

 Revealing our process

-We take full responsibility for our work, so we must always be ready and willing to answer for it.
-Just as careful attention to our sources makes a story stronger, careful listening to our public makes our journalism better.
-So we welcome questions or criticisms from our stakeholders and to the best of our ability, we respond.
+We take full responsibility for our work, so we must always be ready and willing to answer.
+Just as careful attention to our sources strengthens a story, careful listening to our public improves our journalism.
+So we welcome questions or criticisms from our stakeholders, and to the best of our ability, we respond.
 Mistakes are inevitable.
 When we make them, we correct them forthrightly, reflect on what happened, and learn from them.